 Even though you are going through a bankruptcy, you are still required to pay your bills, and remain current on your house, car, or other debts.
 Maintaining your payments on these debts is important, as if you are behind on your payments at the end of the bankruptcy there is a chance that the court will not issue you a discharge.

 An experienced bankruptcy attorney can help you understand what your life will be like during your Chapter 7 or Chapter 13 bankruptcy.
 Your specific case has unique circumstances, and a bankruptcy attorney is well equipped with years of experience to let you know not only about the legal process but about how to navigate financial issues during and after a bankruptcy.
-Contact the bankruptcy attorneys at Silverberg Law Firm LLC at 1-201-252-7000 or online for a free consultation today.
+Contact the bankruptcy attorneys at Law Offices of Jay Silverberg at (888)-355-0666 or online for a free consultation today.

 Which will help you make the right choice, and get out of debt smoothly, and fast.